Build Keyless Apps by Extending Native AWS Identity

 The Bootstrap Problem

-But in a world without hardcoded secrets, how do your apps authenticate to the secret manager?
+But in a world without hardcoded secrets, how do your apps authenticate to the secrets manager?

 The app would need to be pre-provisioned with some sort of credential, before being able to provision itself with the actual application secrets.